DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Starring: Philip Baker Hall, John C. Reilly, Gwyneth Paltrow, Samuel L. Jackson, Philip Seymour Hoffman, Robert Ridgely, Melora Walters

-Description: Sydney (Philip Baker Hall) is well dressed senior gambler who forms a friendship with John (John C. Riley), a homeless man in a Nevada diner.
+Description: Sydney (Philip Baker Hall) is a well-dressed senior gambler who forms a friendship with John (John C. Riley), a homeless man in a Nevada diner.
 John explains he needs $6,000 for his mother’s funeral, and Sydney agrees to help him win it in Las Vegas.
 The pair developed a father-son relationship turned upside down when John’s new friend Jimmy (Samuel L. Jackson) and his cocktail waitress crush Clementine (Gwyneth Paltrow) enter the picture.

 Hard Eight is the least popular Paul Thomas Anderson film since it’s his first feature.